Saydulayev/CurrencySwift/README.md

 - Mark favorite currencies for quick access
 - Light and dark mode support
 - Adaptive UI for different themes
+- **Offline mode support**: View previously loaded exchange rates when offline
+- **Historical data tracking**: Check how much any currency was worth a week ago or at any other specified date

 ## Frameworks and Libraries Used